What Is A Bill of Lading?

 Particularly related to the case of a buyer, the bill of lading is used as a document of title.
 Suppose a buyer is supposed to receive goods from a carrier.
 The bill of lading then acts as the document of title for the goods.
 Two types of Bill of Lading can be used as a document of title.
 They are straight bill of lading and order bill of lading.

 Legally, a seller cannot sell anything that is not solely entitled to him.
 So if the goods he is trying to sell turn out to be encumbered, maybe due to mortgage or charge or is stolen property, the bill of lading will prevent him from being granted the full title of the holder.

-The bill of lading can also be used as an evidence of a contract of carriage between a carrier and a shipper.
+The Bill of lading can also be used as evidence of a contract of carriage between a carrier and a shipper.
 Basically, when a bill of lading is used as a cargo receipt, it is issued by the carrier when the goods have been loaded onto the vessel.

 So far the maritime industry has been reliant on paper.
 Despite the inefficiency that comes associated with paper bills of lading the community has shied away from electronic bill of lading (eB/L) which is the legal functional equivalent of a paper bill of lading, due to their traditional nature.
-However, it has been proposed that Blockchain technology is the answer to the necessity for speedy, hassle-free and reliable trade transaction.
+However, it has been proposed that Blockchain technology1 is the answer to the necessity for a speedy, hassle-free, and reliable trade transaction.